into-the-night/Lyric/README.md

 # Lyric

-Lyric is a simple discord music bot made in python using yt-dlp and discord.py APIs You can use it play music from Youtube videos.
+Lyric is a simple discord music bot made in python using yt-dlp and discord.py API You can use it play music from Youtube videos.

 NOTE: As the bot uses yt-dlp, the .webm files are first downloaded and then streamed into voice.
 The bot deletes every .webm file in its directory when the leave command is executed.